This post was originally published on DIY Network’s blog Made + Remade in September 2015.

 Looking for Halloween-themed recipes to make the season more fun for your kids?

 Here’s one that my family loved: Black and Orange Macaroni + Cheese!
-Using food coloring while cooking pasta is an easy way mix new appeal into an otherwise classic dish.
+Adding food coloring to cooking pasta is an easy way to mix new appeal into an otherwise classic dish.

 And of course, if your kids love pasta for any other occasion (birthday spaghetti, Fourth of July salad, or on any ordinary Tuesday), remember that you can follow this same tutorial with different colored food coloring to change the color of the food.